 - Roofstock 3D Virtual Tour of the property, which allows you to virtually tour the property and provides a unique tool for releasing it

 - Home disclosure reports that summarize any local risks including natural hazards and local crime rates

 - Certified property managers, vetted by Roofstock, who are experts in the local area

 - A professional property floor plan and professional marketing photos of the property

-In addition to the above, Roofstock provides all purchases with a 30-day money back guarantee.
-Even though they don’t own the properties, they are so confident in their analysis that if you don’t get what you expected, they will buy the property back from you and eat the cost.
+In addition to the above, Roofstock provides all purchases with a 30-day money-back guarantee.
+Even though they don’t own the properties, they are so confident in their analysis that if you don’t get what you expected, they will repurchase the proprety from you and eat the cost.

 An essential part of the Roofstock Certification is their Full Property Analysis.
-There are three main pieces to this analysis.
+There are three main pieces to it.